dgaydukov/cert-aws/sa/files/sa.md

 * can be represented by human/application
 * can be root user / iam user / role
 Policy - json file with permission which you attach to IAM identity or aws resource (some resources can have it's own access policy, like s3 bucket policy - where you can define which user which action should take).
-Resource policy - policy for single resource:
-* s3 bucket policy
-* SQS Access Control
-Main difference between identity and resource policy is that identity policy doesn't have `Principal` attribute, cause you link it to some iam identity which would be it's principal.
+Resource policy - policy for single resource like s3 bucket policy or SQS access control Main difference between identity and resource policy is that identity policy doesn't have `Principal` attribute, cause you link it to some iam identity which would be it's principal.
-Contrary to this resource policy have `Principal` attribute where you define to which user this policy is applied.
+Contrary to this resource policy have `Principal` attribute where you define to which user/role this policy is applied.
 Generally you should use identity policies cause you can define access to multiple resources there, where for resource policy access is limited to this resource only.
 One example where resource policy is useful is when you need to add simple way to grant cross-account access to your S3 environment without creating iam role.
 Evaluating of identity-based & resource-based policies:
 * if at lease 1 explicit allow in either one or in both => allow